Walk from Leyburn to Harmby Waterfall

 To Leyburn

+Harmby is a small village near Leyburn in Wensleydale, North Yorkshire.
 We left our car on Harmby Bank, and after a bit of confusion about where the start of the walk was, we headed down the hill until we reached a farm and walked along a wildflower path.
 We were joined on this part of the walk by a cute black cat who followed us for quite a way.
-Harmby is a small village near Leyburn in Wensleydale, North Yorkshire.

 Leyburn

 From Leyburn, the walk takes you back through several fields, some with cows in, until you reach Harmby Quarry.
-The start of the walk and Harmby Waterfall is just over the road from here.
+The start of the walk and Harmby waterfall is just over the road from here.
 You have to cross over a stream to get to the waterfall, while a wooden gate allows closer access.
 It was lovely and quiet; we didn’t see another person whilst we were there.

 Share: